 Hand Made Baking is my love letter to you.
 It’s a love letter in which I’ve revivified the past and left all assumptions behind.
-Whether you’re making my nostalgic Nancy Drew Blondies or something as charming as my Caribbean Princess Cake, I’m there guiding you through each step.
+Whether you’re making this pavlova recipe, my nostalgic Nancy Drew Blondies or something as charming as my Caribbean Princess Cake, I’m there guiding you through each step.
 You won’t find conventional chemistry equation-like recipes in this book.
 Because there’s so much I don’t have control of, I am a maniac about the details I can control, and thankfully I was given the freedom to do what I felt is right.
 I wanted the recipes to be approachable no matter where you are in the world; no matter if you’re using cup measurements or a kitchen scale.
 All of the ingredients are measured appropriately for you.

 There’s no proper break-down of the book anywhere online, and I want to give it to you here.